oracle/graalpython/docs/contributor/IMPLEMENTATION_DETAILS.md

 ## Patching of Packages

-Some PyPI packages contain code that is not compatible with GraalPython.
+Some PyPI packages contain code that is not compatible with GraalPy.
-To overcome this limitation and support such packages, GraalPython contains patches for some popular packages.
-The patches are applied to packages installed via GraalPython specific utility `ginstall` and also to packages installed via `pip`.
+To overcome this limitation and support such packages, GraalPy contains patches for some popular packages.
+The patches are applied to packages installed via GraalPy specific utility `ginstall` and also to packages installed via `pip`.
 This is achieved by patching `pip` code during the loading of the `pip` module in `pip_hook.py`.